Tacos al Pastor

 Pour this mixture into a blender with the softened chiles and their soaking liquid, and blend until completely smooth—about 1 minute—creating your marinade base.

-Step 2: Prepare and Marinate the Pork
+Step 2: Pound and Coat the Pork

 • 2 lb pork sirloin